IshitaVashist/IshitaVashist/README.md

 - 🚀 Built and deployed scalable MERN applications like **UV-Detector Application** and a social media information gathering application - **Socials**.
 - 🔑 Designed secure authentication systems with **NextAuth.js**, **JWT**, and **OAuth2.0**.
 - 📊 Improved application performance by 45% through optimization.
-- 🎓 2023 Computer Science Graduate with a strong foundation in algorithms and problem-solving.
 - 🎮 Created interactive games to enhance user engagement.
 - 🌟 Contributed to real-world projects during my internships, delivering responsive frontends and efficient backends.